How to address poor work performance

 Minimize poor work performance by drafting the right candidates

 No matter how well prepared you are as a manager, sooner or later you’ll have to deal with poor performance.
 However, there are steps you can take to minimize this, especially during the hiring process.
-Increase your home runs and reduce your errors by signing up for Monster Hiring Solutions, and you’ll receive expert recruiting and management tips to help you get the all-star team you need.
+Increase your home runs and reduce your errors by staying connected with Monster.
+With access to free business analysis and insights, including expert recruiting and management tips, you’ll be able to run your company with an all-star team.